TMDSAS Policies and Procedures for Processing Applications

 - TTUHSC/TTU Undergraduate to Medical School Initiative (not included in match)

-- TTUHSC/TTU West TX A&M Early Acceptance to Med School (not included in match)
+- TTUHSC/West TX A&M Early Acceptance to Med School (not included in match)

 - UNTHSC Medical Science Program (may apply to other schools)